yoshoku/rumale/README.md

 Multi-layer Perceptron,
-Naive Bayes, Decision Tree, Gradient Tree Boosting, Random Forest, K-Means, Gaussian Mixture Model, DBSCAN, Spectral Clustering, Mutidimensional Scaling, t-SNE, Principal Component Analysis, and Non-negative Matrix Factorization.
+Naive Bayes, Decision Tree, Gradient Tree Boosting, Random Forest, K-Means, Gaussian Mixture Model, DBSCAN, Spectral Clustering, Mutidimensional Scaling, t-SNE, Principal Component Analysis, Non-negative Matrix Factorization, and many other algorithms.

 This project was formerly known as "SVMKit".
 If you are using SVMKit, please install Rumale and replace `SVMKit` constants with `Rumale`.